 |HSBC Visa Infinite Welcome Gift- Regular Customer||$120K||1.86||35K|

 |SC EasyBill with SCB Visa Infinite (Spend <$2K p.m)||$150K||2.0||Bill amount|

 |OCBC VOYAGE Annual Fee- Option 2||$120K||2.14||150K|

 That’s awesome, in my opinion, especially given the no-risk approach.
 Every month we get questions like “does Cardup/ipaymy stilll earn base points with Card X” because everyone’s afraid this will be the month the banks pull the plug.
 Citi is at least promising that you will earn this many points for your payment.

 Citi Miles and Thank You points are the most valuable loyalty currency in Singapore

 The icing on the cake for me is how valuable Citi Miles and ThankYou Points are.
 While most banks offer KrisFlyer and at most Asia Miles, Citi gives you a choice of 12 different frequent flyer programs to transfer your points, including useful ones like British Airways Avios and Etihad Guest.

-PayAll is no doubt going to shake up the payment facility market in Singapore, and I’m interested to see how the incumbent firms will respond.
-Once the service expands to cover condo management and other types of bills, it’s going to be much easier to acquire miles for less.
+Citi PayAll is no doubt going to shake up the payment facility market in Singapore, and I’m interested to see how the incumbent payment platforms will respond.
+Once the service expands, it’s going to be much easier to acquire miles for less.